otheiner/blog/_posts/2025-08-30-TA_gear_list.md

 ### Backpacks and bags
 * **backpack** (Hyperlite - 55 liters, tall version - this backpack is rainproof!)
 * **dry bags** (to sort my stuff inside the backpack and make sure that things stay dry even if some water gets inside the backpack)
+* **waterproof pocket for the phone** (you never know when you are going to fall to river when river crossing, or when you are going to end up in heavy rain)

 ### Hygiene
 * **toothbrush**